-"Call me Charlotte, but only to my face.
+"Call me Charlotte, but only to me alone.
 Tabitha, in front of everyone else."

 Ryan closed his eyes and chuckled.
 "Okay, Charlotte."

 "Ryan!"
 Louise's worried cry was punctuated by her landing atop him and hugging him tightly.
 "You idiot!
-You're all but going to explode!"
+You're going to explode!"

-"I can't believe you'd do something like this after using the Aether so much, what kind of teacher are you?"
+"I can't believe you'd do something like this after using the Aether so much, what kind of teacher are you?!
+What about all that stuff about discipline and control?!"
 Even as Louise chastised him, she was checking for any serious injuries, and when she did not find any, she hugged him.
 "You idiot!"

 Ryan let out a laugh.
-"It'll take more than a bit of sand to put me out," he said as he groped her backside, causing her to squeak loudly.
+"It'll take more than a bit of sand to put me out," he said before his hands glided down her back to firmly grope her ass, causing her to squeak loudly.

 She looked up at him, with wide eyes and a flushed face. "…Y-you!"

 Tabitha tilted her head as Louise jumped up and began to stomp him like he was on fire.
 "HOW DARE YOU FEEL ME UP?!
 I'M AN ENGAGED WOMAN!
-DON'T YOU HAVE A MAID YOU CAN DO THOSE THINGS TO?!
+DON'T YOU HAVE A MAID YOU CAN FEEL UP?!
 YOU PIG!
 YOU DOG!
 YOU PERVERT!"

 "Ow!
 Ow!
 Hey!
 Ow!"